 This problem was solved by eating Manuka Honey.
 It not only healed my throat and stomach but allowed me to eat properly again.
 I believe the problem might’ve been caused by a bug known as H Pylori.
 Manuka honey is an effective antibacterial and can kill this bacterium.

 So over the last few months, I’ve been doing some research and exploring the world of raw food eaters.
-It’s not surprising to me that eating a raw food or vegan diet can be much healthier than a standard western diet.
+It’s not surprising to me that eating raw foods or a vegan diet can be much healthier than a standard western diet.
 Almost any diet is better!

-Most Raw food people that I came across had previous issues relating to obesity, which I don’t have.
+Most people on a raw food diet that I came across had previous issues relating to obesity, which I don’t have.
 Many people claimed to have healed from their disease and chronic conditions by eating this way.

 Trying out green smoothies!